SharzyL/nss_keycloak/README.md

 Work in progress

+## Keycloak Configuration

+In your realm (e.g. `school`), create a client (e.g. `nss`).
+Create a user which is used to sending API queries to keycloak.
+Assign it with the following roles:

+- (realm-management) query-groups
+- (realm-management) query-users
+- (realm-management) view-users

+Create a group.
+Put the users that you want nss to list to this group.
+Each user in this group should be given the following attribtues:
+- `github_id` is the GitHub user id used to retrive public key (not used now).
+- `uid` is the uid and gid that nss with assign to.

 ## Usage

-Put the config file in `/etc/kcnss.toml` (which can be specified via `KEYCLOAK_NSS_CONF` environment variable).
-Note that specifying via env may bring security issues, to be audited later.
+Put the config file in `/etc/kcnss.toml`.
+The path to this file can be specified via `KEYCLOAK_NSS_CONF` environment variable.
+But specifying via env may bring security issues, so this feature will be audited later.

 ```toml
 username = "nss"